ROMANS 8:

 land, but they must walk a straight path.

-Listen to God’s words, in Duet.7:16-18 "And thou shalt consume all the people which the LORD thy God shall deliver thee; thine eye shall have no
+words in Deuteronomy 7:16-18: "And thou shalt consume all the people which the LORD thy God shall deliver thee; thine eye

 Egypt